 This post may contain affiliate links, view our disclosure.

-Pain Suisse is a decadent French pastry made of buttery, golden brioche dough filled with vanilla pastry cream and studded with chocolate chips.
-Step-by-step photos will show you how to make this Parisian classic right in your own kitchen!
+Pain Suisse is a decadent traditional French pastry—buttery golden brioche dough filled with vanilla pastry cream and studded with chocolate chips.
+Learn how to make this Parisian classic right in your own kitchen with a step-by-step photo guide!
+It’s the perfect treat for a special occasion breakfast, brunch, or dessert.

-I fell in love with Pain Suisse in Paris.
+I fell in love with Pain Suisse in France.

 During the summer I spent in Paris, my once-a-day-pastry-indulgence typically involved a butter croissant.
 However, on the rare occasion I wanted to switch things up, Pain Suisse au Chocolat was one of my favorite ways to do so.
 (Side Note: The best method to offset a daily pastry is to walk 15 to 20 miles a day – no joke!
 Or have a leg day on the steps outside Sacré Coeur, which, by the way, is the most epic workout view ever.)